Adamskoullos/Back-End-Toolbox/0guide/user-roles.md

 module.exports = ROLES_LIST;
 ```

-Here is `/model/users.js`, whoing how to structure the roles within the user object:
+Here is an example of the `users` collection:

 ```js
 [